NazrawitGemechu/No-show-appointments_Nazrawit-Gemechu/README.md

  # Medical Appointment No Shows - Data Analysis Assignment

 ## Overview
 This project analyzes the "Medical Appointment No Shows" dataset from Kaggle to uncover factors influencing whether a patient will show up for their scheduled appointment.
-The analysis follows a systematic process, including data wrangling, exploratory data analysis (EDA), feature engineering, and predictive modeling using a Random Forest Classifier.
+The analysis follows a systematic process, including data wrangling, exploratory data analysis (EDA), feature engineering, and predictive modeling and drawing conclusions.

 ## Dataset
 The dataset used in this analysis is sourced from Kaggle, titled "Medical Appointment No Shows."
 It encompasses information about medical appointments, including patient age, gender, scheduled and appointment dates, and whether the patient showed up.